IBM/cp4d-deployment/managed-openshift/aws/terraform/README.md

 * Grant admin priviledges to a user in the github org/team you provided through the admin page.

 ### Installing Portworx and CPD
-* Login to the cluster using your IDP, generate a login command (top right corner) and get the token and server url.
+* If using the temporary cluster-admin user, set the `openshift_username` and `openshift_password` variables from the generated credentials of the `rosa create admin` command earlier.
-* Set the `openshift_api` and `openshift_token` variables with the server url and token respectively.
+* If using an IDP Login to the cluster using your IDP, generate a login command (top right corner) and get the token and server url.
+Set the `openshift_api` and `openshift_token` variables with the server url and token respectively.
 * Fill out the `variables.tf` in the root folder or create an `.tfvars` file for your variables.
 * Deploy, using:
 ```bash